 Nan Chase writes about architecture and design and is the author of Asheville: A History and several other books, including, most recently, Drink the Harvest.
 She has written for such publications as The New York Times, Washington Post, Southern Living, and Air & Space.
 Nan serves on the Historic Resources Commission of Asheville and Buncombe County.
 A long-time resident of western North Carolina, she now lives in central Asheville.

 Louise Maret has worked as a researcher in primatology, botany, and public health.
 As a writer, she has been involved in several training and educational projects, most recently as co-author of a college-level humanities webtext.
 After living in New York, Ohio, Vermont, and Georgia, she moved to Asheville in 1988 and settled in Lakeview Park where she raised two children and a variety of plants and animals.
-While at Pack Library one day, she was searching for a bathroom and stumbled upon the NC Room—“where I became immediately entranced.”
+While at Pack Library one day, she found the North Carolina Room–“where I became immediately entranced.”

 Lynne Poirier-Wilson is a retired Museum Curator and Administrator who has worked in museums in eastern PA and western NY.
 She moved to Asheville in 2000 and took a part-time job as a Curator with the Asheville Art Museum curating exhibitions that explore both art and culture history.
 Lynne has served on the board of the Swannanoa Valley Museum, and volunteers for the Asheville Art Museum and for the North Carolina Collection.
 She and her husband Jim live in North Asheville.